-Any profit or loss from the disposal of an item of property, plant and equipment is recognised in profit or loss.
+Any gain or loss from the disposal of an item of property, plant and equipment is recognised in the net profit for the year.

 Reclassification as investment property

-If the use of a property changes and an owner-occupied property becomes an investment property, the property is reclassified as an investment property with the carrying amount as of the date of the change.
+If the use of a property changes and an owner-occupied property becomes an investment property, the property is reclassified as investment property with the carrying amount as at the date of the change.